Clever-ISA/Clever-ISA/specs/Main.md

 - 0x200 (xchg): Exchanges the value im the first operand with the second
 - 0x201 (cmpxchg): Compares the value in the first operand with the value in the second and stores the third in the first if the comparison sets the Z flag, otherwise the value in the first operand is stored in the second
 - 0x202 (wcmpxchg): Same as 0x201, but the comparison is permitted to spuriously fail
-- 0x203 (fence): Synchronizes memory accesses accross cpus.
+- 0x203 (fence): Synchronizes memory accesses across cpus.
 Immediately before the instruction is executed, all memory operations performed on the current cpu by prior instructions shall be completed, and no new memory accesses performed on the current cpu by subsequent instructions shall begin until the instruction completes.
 All fence instructions on all cpus shall occur in some total order.

 All operations described in this section are totally atomic. wcmpxchg exists to permit efficient implementations which can be made use of when reliable success is not necessary.

+The `fence` instruction is analogous to the C++11 function `std::atomic_thread_fence`, called with `std::memory_order_seq_cst`.

 ### Branches